donuts qui coule

 • Significant release of oxytocin (the pleasure hormone)

-• Deep muscle contractions
+• Deep muscular contractions

 • Quick and intense

-• Localized (around the clitoris)
+• Localised (around the clitoris)

-• Similar to an electric shock
+• Similar to an electric discharge

-The cervical orgasm is rather manifested by:
+The cervical orgasm manifests itself rather through:

-• A gradual rise in pleasure
+• A gradual build-up of pleasure

 • A diffuse sensation throughout the pelvis